Overview and introduction

 PHOs will continue to undertake a site-specific assessment (SSA) of all research projects that are to be conducted at institutions (sites) under their control, in compliance with the relevant jurisdictional standard operating procedures.
 These should also be read in conjunction with the NMA Standard Principles for Operation.

-Under NMA, applications for scientific and ethical review of studies greater than low or negligible risk (LNR) must be submitted on a National Ethics Application Form (NEAF) via the Online Forms website .
+Under NMA, applications for scientific and ethical review of studies must be submitted on a Human Research Ethics Form (HREA) via the Online Forms website .
 If at least one study site is located in Victoria, a Victorian Specific Module must also be completed.

 Whilst the NMA Scheme applies to public health organisations, private health organisations may accept the review of a NHMRC-certified reviewing HREC.
 Some jurisdictions may have certain ethical review requirements for private health organisations.
 Investigators should contact the relevant jurisdiction for more information.